Add to Goodreads

 *Get notified when books enter or exit KU by clicking here.
-My Every Breath may go into KU at some point, so you can get alerted if it happens by signing up.
+My Every Breath is expected to go into KU within a few days of release.

 Businessman Cade King has fallen for the wrong woman.
 She’s the daughter of a hitman, and he’s the target.

 After ten years of living in the shadow of the Irish mob, Gia Callaghan wants nothing more than to escape the darkness of her life.
 Her burning desire for answers about her past has her constantly plotting new ways to flee.
 When she comes face-to-face with the one man who might be able to help her, she’ll have to decide exactly how much his life is worth.

 Cade King’s past is littered with questionable choices.
 He’s made more mistakes than he can count, but he vows to be a better man.

 When he meets Gia, his structured life turns upside down, and he must decide whether he’s truly worthy of redemption.
 Can he protect a woman whose guard is even higher than his own, or will she end up saving him from himself?